-by the dynamics of piconet membership.
-Under the same join and leave dynamics as for the TCP throughput experiments, the loss rate decreased with the increase of duty cycle.
+We also evaluated how CBR streaming over UDP is affected by the dynamics of $MC^2$ membership.
+Under the same join and leave dynamics as for the TCP throughput experiments, the loss rate decreased with the increase in duty cycle.